OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 "quick and smart way," the input/output intents are specified directly in the Fortran code as comments.

 This example showcases the "quick and smart way."
-An example of the "smart way" can be found in :ref:`Wrapping-an-External-Module-Using-F2PY`, where a signature file is included as part of the engine design tutorial.
+There is another "smart way" where the directives are included in a separate signature file.
 The "quick and smart way" should be fine for most cases, provided there are no objections to inserting new comments into your existing source code.
 For some cases, the extra flexibility of the signature file may be needed.
 One specific example is where you only want to expose one function from a Fortran file that contains several functions.
 In this case you can instruct F2PY to generate a signature file, after which you can edit it to your satisfaction.

 Subroutine ``runbar3truss`` has the following interface: